zincsearch/zincsearch/README.md

 It is very simple and easy to operate as opposed to Elasticsearch which requires a couple dozen knobs to understand and tune which you can get up and running in 2 minutes

-It is a drop-in replacement for Elasticsearch if you are just ingesting data using APIs and searching using kibana (Kibana is not supported with zinc.
-Zinc provides its own UI).
+It is a drop-in replacement for Elasticsearch if you are just ingesting data using APIs and searching using kibana (Kibana is not supported with ZincSearch.
+ZincSearch provides its own UI).

-Check the below video for a quick demo of Zinc.
+Check the below video for a quick demo of ZincSearch.

 [![Zinc Youtube](./screenshots/zinc-youtube.jpg)](https://www.youtube.com/watch?v=aZXtuVjt1ow)